mjgs/mjgs.github.io/_posts/2020/2020-11-25-linkblogdotio-is-dead-long-live-linkblogging.md

 **I’m still linkblogging!**

 I’ve been experimenting with [Jamstack](https://jamstack.org), [Serverless](https://en.m.wikipedia.org/wiki/Serverless_computing) and [GitHub Actions](https://github.com/features/actions) and have built a prototype linkblog static site generator that I’m using every day.
+It builds [10 years of content](https://links.markjgsmith.com/archives/html) in just a few seconds.
 It’s totally serverless.
 It’s pretty sweet.

 I’ve been blown away with the possibilities that the jamstack opens up for [creating custom content workflows](https://blog.markjgsmith.com/2020/10/30/github-actions-for-custom-content-workflows.html).